 Snack on the road

 We have enjoyed many snacks on our travels.
 We like to try local specialties and learn a lot about culture and traditions.
 Our experience shows that food brings people together.
-There is nothing better than a picnic with fresh bread and regional cheese.
-A Bavarian snack tastes just as good as the snacks and Marenden from Austria or Switzerland.
+There is nothing better than a picnic with fresh bread and local cheese.
+A Bavarian snack tastes just as good as the snacks and snacks from Austria or Switzerland.
 We are happy to share our experiences with you.

 Why snacks are an important part of our travels